mohnish/hack/README.md

 ## Features

-*Hack* is going to be a very light and bare bones.
+*Hack* is going to be a very light weight and bare bones text editor.

 ## Who is this for?